Key Dates and Deadlines

-For applicants applying to begin in a 2021 term, standardized test scores are not required for this program.
+Standardized test scores are not required in order to apply for this program.
 Applicants who have taken the Graduate Record Examinations (GRE) General Test are invited to submit scores, but are not required to do so.

 Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.